Webhook Runbook Conceptual Overviews

 2. Purpose: transforms specified Variables into a JSON format that can be processed by downstream nodes.

-2. D1: "Display Alert Summary" - use of Runbook Node Visualizations: Table
+2. D1: "Display Alert Summary" - use of runbook Node Visualizations: Table

 1. Label: Display Alert Summary